alexjvr1/TopoPlot/README.md

 Plot samples using the default colour gradient and markers

-## Example 4
+## Example 4:

 Change the colourgradient of the map.
 Use custom marker colour and shape.
+Add a plot header.